 Loans, scholarships, grants, and work-study are available through the Office of Financial Aid and Scholarships.
 Students requiring financial assistance should contact the Office of Financial Aid and Scholarships or One Stop directly.
 In addition, the College of Agriculture, Food Systems, and Natural Resources has several scholarships available for outstanding students based primarily on academic performance.
 Contact the Office of the Associate Dean, College of Agriculture, Food Systems, and Natural Resources for information and application forms.

 Students are highly encouraged to become active members in at least one student organization, several of which are sponsored by the academic departments in the College of Agriculture, Food Systems, and Natural Resources.

 Employment opportunities for students in general agriculture remain strong and are similar to those of other production agriculture majors.
 Generally, the demand for graduates from the College of Agriculture, Food Systems, and Natural Resources exceeds the number of available graduates.
 Students can greatly enhance their employability by obtaining at least one summer internship during their formal education.

 Employers indicate that the most important characteristics desired in graduates include excellent oral and written communication skills, ability to meet and work with people under a variety of conditions, initiative, and work ethic.
-Most recent general agriculture majors have returned to the farm; therefore, we do not have a reliable sample for typical starting salaries.
-The Career Center reported the average starting salary for general agriculture graduates in 2013 was $48,000 per year.
+The USDA publishes a report every five years about prospects for careers in Agriculture, Food, and Natural Resources.
+These reports consistently say that the career opportunities for graduates in these fields are excellent.

 General Agriculture Minor